pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 Once your application for the PoC is approved, you will receive trial points in your account.
 Generally, the trial points are sufficient for a 14-day PoC.
 The trial points are charged by the type of nodes and the number of nodes, on an hourly basis.
 For more information, see [TiDB Cloud Billing](/tidb-cloud/tidb-cloud-billing.md#trial-points).

-To check the points left for your PoC, go to the **Clusters** page, as shown in the following screenshot.
+To check the points left for your PoC, go to the **Active Clusters** page, as shown in the following screenshot.

 ![TiDB Cloud PoC Points](/media/tidb-cloud/poc-points.png)